Blue Lagoon Iceland

 5. It’s Not in Reykjavik (or Keflavik)

 Nope, the Blue Lagoon is neither in the capital, Reykjavik, nor in Keflavik where the airport is located.
 It is actually closest to a small fishing village named Grindavik.
 It is located in a lava field, about 5 minutes from Grindavik, 20 minutes from Keflavik, and 40 minutes from Reykjavik.
-If you are planning to go there on your layover, buy viagra cheap can take you there from the airport.
+If you are planning to go there on your layover, Reykjavik Excursions can take you there from the airport.